Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

     full experience and allows me to imagine and plan enjoyable visits which

 ## Design

+- ### Branding
+Alliteration of the B sound - Browse the Best to frame the offering, that the user will get to dynamically search for and explore offerings
+Reinforced by the further B alliteration of the four "B" categories which offer variety and specificity

 - ### Colours

 - ### UI